 This flour is the gold standard flour with which Neapolitans make pizza.
 The high gluten content gives the body and chewiness to good pizzas we love.
 These properties also make it a terrific option for bread, pasta, and cakes and pastries, including the delectable classic Neapolitan babà.

 Using Type 00 flour yields a loaf with a crunchy crust and a springy, airy crumb with a good bite.
 This recipe is inspired by a variety of baguette and Neapolitan bread recipes I’ve tried and combined over the last two years.
 In particular, the ones I kept coming back to were Miyoko Schinner’s baguette recipe from The Homemade Vegan Pantry and this recipe from La chiave nel pozzo, which a friend sent to me.

 My favourite Italian Type 00 flour is from Molino Pasini.
 It’s not the easiest to find, especially since Brexit.
-I used to buy it in 10kg sacks from The Red Beetle.
+I used to buy it in 10kg sacks from Feast Italy.
 I’ve swapped to Shipton Mill, which I also buy in bulk.

-If you’re looking to make pizza, I use the dough recipe from The Sexy Vegan, Seriously Legit Vegan Neapolitan Pizza.
+If you’re looking to make pizza, I use the dough recipe from The Sexy Vegan‘ s now out of print Seriously Legit Vegan Neapolitan Pizza.

 You will need to set aside a bit of time to make this bread.
 It’s mostly inactive time, so you can multitask easily.

 - 2 teaspoons salt